Choosing the right home care provider

 - Who will be the main contact person if I need information or have a question (including outside office hours, if necessary)?

 - Do you have insurance, to cover accidents or damage to property, for example?

 - Does the agency have procedures in place to:

-- How will you make sure your staff respect my privacy and dignity?
+- make sure staff respect my privacy and dignity?

-- the help you need, and details of any illness and medication
+- the help you need, and details of any medical conditions and medication

 - your ability to see, hear and communicate, and your preferred method of communicating